All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Ozempic for heart disease is supported by the SUSTAIN-6 trial, which demonstrated a 26 percent reduction in major cardiovascular events in patients with type 2 diabetes, leading to an FDA-approved cardiovascular risk reduction indication that makes Ozempic a cornerstone of modern diabetic cardiovascular care.

-Understanding Heart Disease
+How Heart Disease

 Type 2 diabetes and cardiovascular disease are so intertwined that some researchers refer to them as a single entity: cardiometabolic disease.
 Adults with type 2 diabetes face a two to four times higher risk of cardiovascular events compared to people without diabetes.
 The Emerging Risk Factors Collaboration, analyzing data from 698,782 people across 102 studies, found that diabetes conferred a hazard ratio of 2.0 for coronary heart disease, 2.3 for ischemic stroke, and 1.7 for other vascular deaths.

-The elevated risk is driven by hyperglycemia-induced vascular damage, advanced glycation end products that stiffen arteries, chronic hyperinsulinemia that promotes atherogenesis, and the metabolic dyslipidemia pattern common in insulin-resistant patients.
+The improved risk is driven by hyperglycemia-induced vascular damage, advanced glycation end products that stiffen arteries, chronic hyperinsulinemia that promotes atherogenesis, and the metabolic dyslipidemia pattern common in insulin-resistant patients.
 Despite advances in glucose-lowering therapy, cardiovascular disease remains the leading cause of death among people with type 2 diabetes. diabetes and cardiovascular risk

 This context makes cardiovascular outcomes data especially important when evaluating diabetes medications.
 The FDA began requiring cardiovascular safety trials for all new diabetes drugs in 2008, but only a few classes have demonstrated actual cardiovascular benefit rather than mere safety.